openmultiplayer/web/docs/scripting/functions/GetPickupVirtualWorld.md

 - [SetPickupVirtualWorld](SetPickupVirtualWorld): Sets the virtual world ID of a pickup.
 - [ShowPickupForPlayer](ShowPickupForPlayer): Shows a pickup for a specific player.
 - [HidePickupForPlayer](HidePickupForPlayer): Hides a pickup for a specific player.
-- [SetPickupForPlayer](SetPickupForPlayer): Adjusts the pickup model, type, and position for a specific player.